blinkletter/UsingGAMESS/9_Solvent.md

 ## A Challenge

-I wasn't kidding about that redo idea.
+I **wasn't kidding** about that redo idea.
 Get busy.

-Is the rotational energy profile of butane different in water and cyclohexane solvents compared to gas phase?
+Is the rotational energy profile of **butane** different in water and cyclohexane solvents compared to gas phase?
 My hypothesis is that there will be little difference.

-Is the rotational energy profile of butadiene different in water and cyclohexane solvents compared to gas phase?
+Is the rotational energy profile of **butadiene** different in water and cyclohexane solvents compared to gas phase?
 My hypothesis is that there will be a detectable, but not large difference.
 We do have large changes in electronic structure as the &pi; system changes with rotation but no charges are involved.

-Is the IRC of the Diels-Alder reaction different in water and cyclohexane solvents compared to gas phase?
+Is the IRC of the **Diels-Alder** reaction different in water and cyclohexane solvents compared to gas phase?
 I think this would respond similarly to the butadiene rotation for the same reasons.
 But we could be surprised.
 Go try it.

-Modify the butane rotational energy profile by using ethylene glycol.
+Modify the butane rotational energy profile by using **ethylene glycol**.
 Does the energy at different torsional values change between water, cyclohexane and gas phase?

-Modify the butadiene rotational energy profile by using glyoxal.
+Modify the butadiene rotational energy profile by using **glyoxal**.
 Does the energy at different torsional values change between water, cyclohexane and gas phase?

-Are the energies (Eigenvalues) and coefficients (Eigenvectors) of molecular orbitals different when solvent is applied?
-Model butadiene in the *s-trans* form and see.
-Then do the same with acrolein.
+Are the energies (Eigenvalues) and coefficients (Eigenvectors) of **molecular orbitals** different when solvent is applied?
+Model **butadiene** in the *s-trans* conformer and see.
+Then do the same with **acrolein**.